peterblazejewicz/aspnet-bootstrap-4/README.md

 ## ASP.NET 5 Bootstrap  4

 This is work in progress.
-The current `most wanted` high priority topic is how to use `Font Awesome 5` here with `Bootstrap 4` - as the parts of the managers areas use older `glyphicons`.
+The template comes with assets already in place and updated, but the markup of detail pages needs a review.

 ### TODO